 Helmet and Goggles

 Helmets are very popular these days.
 They are comfortable, warm, and provide defogging ventilation for your goggles.
 They are just as much for you getting run over by other skiers as they are for you crashing on your own.
 If you ski somewhere small and crowded you’ll quickly understand why.
+If you are still on the fence about wearing a helmet.
+See our article 5 reasons why you should wear ski helmet to help you decide.

 It is important to get matching goggles and helmet to take advantage of the defogging features.
 They work really well while your skiing and have air flow through the helmet.